RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/1_basic_tutorial/index.en.md

 The workflow you create here is a simple workflow with standard output of "Hello WHEEL."

 #### Adding Components
-On the graph view screen, you can use the palette on the left side of the screen to view the __Components__ workflow parts.
+In the Graph View screen, you add workflow components by dragging and dropping __components__ from the palette on the left side of the screen.
-Add workflow components by dragging and dropping.

 Let's add a __Task component__ to the project that runs the configured program.